| WHY

 research among gaited horses it was found that horses that

-fell within a certain ratio of pace
+fell within a certain ratio of pace to trot consistently

-to trot consistently performed the same gaits…or preferred
+performed the same gaits…or preferred to perform the same

-first time pace ratios were considered in the intermediate

 gaits.
+This was the first time pace ratios were considered

+in the intermediate gaits.
 Hundreds of horses were examined

 and then their pedigrees studied.